 - You can create symmetry by using a reflection, such as with a body of water or using a mirror/phone.

 - Look for symmetry in your environment.
-Buildings are a great source of this, especially places like churches or government buildings.
+Buildings are a great source of this, especially places like churches or commercial buildings.